Introduction

 Maungawhau, also known as Mount Eden, is Auckland’s highest volcanic cone and one of the city’s most iconic and significant historical sites.
 Rising 196 meters above sea level, it offers spectacular panoramic views of Auckland, its harbors, and the surrounding volcanic landscape.
 Beyond its natural beauty, Maungawhau is a sacred Tūpuna Maunga (ancestral mountain) for Māori, rich in archaeological remnants and spiritual heritage.
 This guide provides detailed information for visitors—including hours, ticketing, accessibility, cultural protocols, and local attractions—ensuring a respectful and enriching experience at this treasured Auckland landmark (Tūpuna Maunga Authority; AucklandNZ).

-- Getting to Maungawhau / Mount Eden
+Explore Maungawhau / Mount Eden in Pictures

 Māori Heritage and Cultural Significance